LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 # I. Programs and Machines

-*"
-- A machine capable of performing the computation
+- *"A machine capable of performing the computation"*
-- A language for writing instructions that the machine can understand
+- *"A language for writing instructions that the machine can understand"*
-- A program written in that language, describing the exact computation that the machine should perform "*
+- *"A program written in that language, describing the exact computation that the machine should perform"* - page 18

-page 18

-*"But computer programming isn’t really about programs , it’s about ideas"*
+*"But computer programming isn’t really about programs , it’s about ideas"* - page 20

-page 20

-*"semantics is the study of the connection between words and their meanings"* page 21
+*"semantics is the study of the connection between words and their meanings"* - page 21

 Expression and Statements:

-*"The purpose of an expression is to be evaluated to produce another expression; a statement, on the other hand, is evaluated to make some change to the state of the abstract machine."*
+*"The purpose of an expression is to be evaluated to produce another expression; a statement, on the other hand, is evaluated to make some change to the state of the abstract machine."* - page 35

-page 35

 *"difference between expressions and statements.
-For expressions, we pass an environment into #reduce and get a reduced expression back; no new environment is returned"*
+For expressions, we pass an environment into #reduce and get a reduced expression back; no new environment is returned"* - page 37

-page 37

-*"[SIMPLE's] expressions are pure and its statements are impure"*
+*"[SIMPLE's] expressions are pure and its statements are impure"* - page 37

-page 37

-*"conditional statements like `« if (x) { y = 1 } else { y = 2 } »`, which contain an expression called the condition (`« x »`), and two statements that we’ll call the consequence (`« y = 1 »`) and the alternative (`« y = 2 »`)
+*"conditional statements like `« if (x) { y = 1 } else { y = 2 } »`, which contain an expression called the condition (`« x »`), and two statements that we’ll call the consequence (`« y = 1 »`) and the alternative (`« y = 2 »`)"* - page 39

-page 39

-*"the latest R6RS standard for the Scheme programming language uses small-step semantics to describe its execution"*
+*"the latest R6RS standard for the Scheme programming language uses small-step semantics to describe its execution"* - page 45

-page 45

-*"small-step semantics has a mostly iterative flavor, requiring the abstract machine to repeatedly perform reduction steps"*
+*"small-step semantics has a mostly iterative flavor, requiring the abstract machine to repeatedly perform reduction steps"* - page 45

-page 45

-*"recursive rather than an iterative process"*
+*"recursive rather than an iterative process"* - page 46

 - Small-step semantics: iterative
 - Big-step semantics: recursive

-page 46

 *"operational semantics is about explaining a language’s meaning by designing an interpreter for it.
-By contrast, the language-to-language translation of denotational semantics is like a compiler"*
+By contrast, the language-to-language translation of denotational semantics is like a compiler"* - page 60

-page 60

-*" [It's] possible to compare two programs written in different languages, if a denotational semantics exists to translate both languages into some shared representation"*
+*" [It's] possible to compare two programs written in different languages, if a denotational semantics exists to translate both languages into some shared representation"* - page 62

-page 62

-*"Small-step semantics is also known as structural operational semantics and transition semantics"*
+*"Small-step semantics is also known as structural operational semantics and transition semantics"* - page 63

-page 63

-*"big-step semantics is more often called natural semantics or relational semantics"*
+*"big-step semantics is more often called natural semantics or relational semantics"* - page 63

-page 63

-*"denotational semantics is also called fixed-point semantics or mathematical semantics"*
+*"denotational semantics is also called fixed-point semantics or mathematical semantics"* - page 63

-page 63

-*"One alternative is axiomatic semantics"*
+*"One alternative is axiomatic semantics"* - page 64

 - Design by Contract (pre-/post-conditions)

-page 64

-*"Reducing an expression and an environment gives us a new expression, and we may reuse the old environment next time; reducing a statement and an environment gives us a new statement and a new environment."*
+*"Reducing an expression and an environment gives us a new expression, and we may reuse the old environment next time; reducing a statement and an environment gives us a new statement and a new environment."* - page 70

-page 70

-*"alternative style of operational semantics, called reduction semantics , which explicitly separates these “what do we reduce next?” and “how do we reduce it?” phases by introducing so-called reduction contexts"*
+*"alternative style of operational semantics, called reduction semantics , which explicitly separates these “what do we reduce next?” and “how do we reduce it?” phases by introducing so-called reduction contexts"* - page 71

-page 71

 <!-- TODO: continue here